core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # OSCORE Header Compression {#compression}

+Group OSCORE relies on a header compression mechanism similar to the one used by OSCORE and specified in {{compression-details}}.
+Examples are provided in {{compression-examples}}.

+## Encoding of the OSCORE Option Value and Group OSCORE Payload {#compression-details}

 The OSCORE header compression defined in {{Section 6 of RFC8613}} is used for compactly encoding the COSE_Encrypt0 object specified in {{sec-cose-object}} of this document, with the following differences.

 * When the Group OSCORE message is protected in group mode, the message payload SHALL encode the ciphertext of the COSE object, concatenated with the encrypted countersignature of the COSE object.
 That is: